usagitoneko97/klara/A4_CFG/readme.md

 cfg_real = Cfg(as_tree)
 ```

 the following method will build a more complex structure of basic blocks with code associate to them.
-After it has been built, the Cfg object needed to create and assign the parameters returned by `build_blocks_arb` to respective attributes .
+After it has been built, the Cfg object needed to create and assign the parameters returned by `build_blocks_arb` to respective attributes.

 ```python
 """